-Our farm is cultivated by our farm manager and assistant manager, who oversee the work of the 12-14 young adults participating in our three-month residential fellowship.
+Our farm is cultivated by our Farm Team, who oversee the work of the 12-14 young adults participating in our three-month residential fellowship.
 Fellows learn experientially about urban organic farming, food justice, Jewish tradition, and mindfulness – both through their programs and work on our farm as well as through internships in local urban garden and food justice organizations.
 Our farm, in turn, also depends on the generosity of many volunteers who help it thrive.
 Educational programs – youth camps, school groups, and workshops – also contribute to the success of the farm.

 Some of the most important farmers here at Urban Adamah aren’t humans at all!
 We rely on the significant contributions of our chickens, goats, bees, and worms to grow healthy soil and healthy food.
 These animals also bring us calm and companionship and help teach us about animal-supported agriculture, food origins, responsibility, stewardship, and husbandry.
 We raise these animals as a demonstration of what we believe is a thoughtful, ethical, loving, and reciprocal relationship, in active contrast to the industrial-scale, destructive methods of animal agriculture so prevalent in our current food system.